Drug Procedures

 - Used in the event of an acute onset of asthma, shortness of breath in exacerbation of COPD, wheezing associated with an allergy, anaphylaxis or smoke inhalation, and LVF.
 (More)

-For information regarding the correct dosages and how to administer a specific drug please refer to a copy of the JRCALC clinical practice guidelines, or download a copy from the address below.
+For information regarding the correct dosages and how to administer a specific drug please refer to a copy of your services current clinical practice guidelines.